sadJohn/Johan/README.md

-# Next Start
+# Johan

-A basic Next.js starter with sensible defaults for eslint, prettier, typescript and vscode.
+A WebTech Playground.